Layr-Labs/eigenda/README.md

 * `--eigenda-g1-path`: Directory path to g1.point file
 * `--eigenda-g2-power-of-tau`: Directory path to g2.point.powerOf2 file
 * `--eigenda-cache-path`: Directory path to dump cached SRS tables
+* `--eigenda-max-blob-length`: The maximum blob length that this EigenDA sidecar proxy should expect to be written or read from EigenDA.
+This configuration setting is used to determine how many SRS points should be loaded into memory for generating/verifying KZG commitments returned by the EigenDA disperser.
+Valid byte units are either base-2 or base-10 byte amounts (not bits), e.g. `30 MiB`, `4Kb`, `30MB`.
+The maximum blob size is a little more than `1GB`.

 ### In-Memory Storage